fhkingma/bitswap/README.md

 ```
 <a name="demo"></a>
 ## DEMO: Compress your own image with Bit-Swap
+First, clone the repository to your machine.
 To compress, run
 ```
 python demo_compress.py
 ```
-It will ask for the GPU number, which most likely is 0.
+The script will ask for the GPU index, which most likely is 0.
 Afterwards, it will ask for an image.
 The image first gets decompressed using it's own file format, which results in raw pixel data, after which the raw pixel data gets compressed by Bit-Swap and other benchmark compressors.
 The resulting encoded image is saved to a file named after the original filename, appended with '_' and the name of the corresponding compression scheme.